-NOTE: All courses within the OTA Program curriculum, including pre-requisites and general education courses, must be completed with a grade of "C" or higher to progress in the program and complete the degree plan.
+NOTE: All courses within the OTA Program curriculum, including pre-requisites and general education courses, must be completed with a grade of "C" or higher to complete the degree plan.
 It is vitally important that the student be aware of his/her running average in each class and to recognize when assistance or tutoring is needed.
 Each student must take the responsibility to approach the instructor for guidance in studying or to discuss grades.